 Head to a cash advance store with caution, and only as a last resort — cash advance stores charge much higher interest rates than traditional financing.
 For most loans from cash advance places, interest rates usually average around 400% annual percentage rate (APR) or more.
 APRs are usually regulated by state law, and in the most permissive states, APRs can be as high as 800% on payday loans.
 Because of cash advance stores’ reputation for trapping customers in debt, a few states have outlawed the practice entirely.

-In an effort to protect consumers from getting trapped by cash advance debt, most states set limits on the amount of a cash advance.
+To protect consumers from getting trapped by cash advance debt, most states set limits on the amount of a cash advance.
 In most states, the limit is around $500, but some are as low as $300 and some as high as $1,000.
-For a more in dept explanation of cash advance rules by state, see our article Places like Speedy Cash: 11 Alternative Places to Get Payday Loans and More.
+For a more in dept explanation of cash advance rules by state, see our article: Places like Speedy Cash: 11 Alternative Places to Get Payday Loans and More.

-Installment loans, personal loans, and title loans from cash advance stores are paid off over longer terms and typically accrue higher interest payments at the average rate of 400% APR in that time.
+Installment loans, personal loans, and title loans from cash advance stores are paid off over longer terms and are often available in higher amounts than cash advances.
+They typically accrue higher interest at the average rate of 400% APR in that time.
 For example, a loan for $1,000 over a seven-month (210-day) term would end up costing you around $1,600 to pay back.
-They can often be for higher amounts than cash advances, so if you need more money, look into these types of loans.

 The List of Cash Advance Stores That Will Likely Accept You